rafalcode/htslib/README.md

-QUICKNOTE RF Fork: no code changes, purely copy-and-modification of test directory into one called apiexamples where the test code is commented and refactored for standalone api usage.
+QUICKNOTE RF Fork of "develop" branch: no code changes, purely copy-and-modification of test directory into one called apiexamples where the test code is commented and refactored for standalone api usage.